• Feb 21, 2025

 1. Shimla

 Shimla, the Queen of Hill Stations, is found in the northern state of Himachal Pradesh and completes the list of the must-visit hill stations in India.
-This captivating town, once the summer capital of the British Raj, now welcomes visitors with its colonial architecture, scenic views, and vibrant cultural ambiance.
+This captivating town, once the summer capital of the British Raj, now welcomes visitors with its colonial architecture, scenic views, and vibrant cultural ambience.

 Top Attractions: Mall road, christ church, Himachal State Museum, The Ridge, Jakhoo Temple